MinaProtocol/snark-challenge/descriptions/curve_background.markdown

 1. [Fast fourier transforms (FFTs)]() over $\F_r$.
 2. [Multi exponentiation] in Tick.
 3. [Multi exponentiation] in the twist of Tick.

+### Optimizing field arithmetic
+All of these algorithms rely on arithmetic in either $\F_r$ or $\F_q$.
+So any speedup to addition and multiplication would yield an essentially proportional speedup to the SNARK prover as a whole.
+Multiplication especially is important as it is considerably more expensive than addition.

+Using vectorized instructions is likely to help a lot here.
+We have heard that Sean Bowe's Rust implementation of the curve BLS12-381 is faster than the existing C++ implementations of Tick and Tock because the Rust compiler is better at emitting vectorized instructions.
+This may be a promising avenue for optimization.

+Here are several good approaches to improving the speed of these three algorithms.

+That being said, there are certainly many optimization ideas beyond these.